Carbonitriding is an ideal process for low-carbon, low-alloy steels that need case hardening.

 - Rollers and bearings

-We measure the composition of the atmosphere in our belt furnaces at multiple locations within the furnace throughout the carbonitriding process, specifically to ensure that parts are exposed to the proper amount of nitrogen.
+We measure the composition of the atmosphere in our belt furnaces at multiple locations within the furnace throughout the heat treatment process, specifically to ensure that parts are exposed to the proper amount of nitrogen.
 When too much nitrogen is present during carbonitriding, it can cause porosity, which degrades the value of the parts and negatively impacts the hardness.
 The results of all hardness tests we perform are also automatically captured, and data is stored in our PICS system.
-This lends greater visibility and traceability to the quality of your parts when you choose Paulo as your carbonitriding provider.
+This lends greater visibility and traceability to the quality of your parts when you choose Paulo as your provider.

 Trust your parts to Paulo.